bjm31/Spring2019-COP3530-Fang-lab-1-bjm31_public/README.md

 ...
 96 97 98 99 100
 ```

+**A Makefile is provided in this repository that will build an executable named `main` if your work is performed in a file called `main.cpp`.
+To create the executable, type `make` at the command line.
+Then, run the file named main, e.g. `./main`, or debug compiler errors if there were any.**

 ## "Saving" work
 Once your program is working as expected, go back to your command line (or Git Bash).